 Ways to Avoid Mouth Ulcer Pain

 Another great way to avoid mouth ulcer pain is to cut down on the amount of acidic or citrus foods you eat.
 Common acidic foods include orange juice, lemons, and tomato products.
-These foods can make mouth ulcer discomfort worse and cause the ulcer to take longer to heal.
+These foods can make the discomfort worse and cause the ulcer to take longer to heal.

 If you can, try to avoid hot/spicy foods and hot-temperature foods as well.
 Both can cause ulcers and make the pain worse.

 Is There a Home Remedy for Mouth Ulcer Irritation?

 Mouth sores are quite common even among people who aren’t wearing braces.
 Thankfully, this means there are lots of home remedies you can use to ease any discomfort, pain, or irritation you may feel.